 Wesley Brown is a senior reporter for Civil Eats.
 Based in Arkansas, he is the former publisher of the Daily Record, and a long-time business and political reporter whose work has appeared in the Wall Street Journal, Reuters, and Dow Jones international newswires, the Associated Press and dozens of top U.S. newspapers.
 Wesley is also a board director for the National Inventors Hall of Fame in Akron, Ohio, and serves on the Arkansas Freedom of Information Task Force.
 He is also chairman of deacons at Christway Missionary Baptist Church in Little Rock.

-Anne Marshall-Chalmers spent several years working as a general assignment reporter, writer, and audio producer in Tennessee and Kentucky before returning to the Bay Area to earn a master’s degree from the University of California at Berkeley Graduate School of Journalism.
+Anne Marshall-Chalmers is a staff reporter at Civil Eats.
+She spent several years working as a general assignment reporter, writer, and audio producer in Tennessee and Kentucky before returning to the Bay Area to earn a master’s degree from the U.C.
+Berkeley’s Graduate School of Journalism.
 She reports on climate change, agriculture, public health, injustice, and the spaces where these topics intersect.
 Her work has appeared in the Los Angeles Times, Atlas Obscura, USA Today, Bay Nature, Earth Island Journal, NPR, Cal Matters, Inside Climate News, and Louisville Magazine.
 In 2019, she was nominated for a national City and Regional Magazine Association award in the category of civic journalism for a piece on Louisville’s eviction crisis, and in 2012 she won a national Alt Weekly award for her reporting on economic inequality.

-Greta Moran is a senior reporter for Civil Eats based in Queens, New York.
-Her work has appeared in The Atlantic, Grist, Pacific Standard, The Guardian, Teen Vogue, The New Republic, The New York Times, The Intercept, and elsewhere.
-Greta writes narrative-based stories about public health, climate change, and environmental justice, especially with a lens on the people working toward solutions.
+Grey Moran is a senior reporter for Civil Eats based in Queens, New York.
+Their work has appeared in The Atlantic, Grist, Pacific Standard, The Guardian, Teen Vogue, The New Republic, The New York Times, The Intercept, and elsewhere.
+Grey writes narrative-based stories about public health, climate change, and environmental justice, especially with a lens on the people working toward solutions.